Last Updated on September 17, 2021

 📖 Thinking in Systems: A Primer.
 This is a heavier read, but a classic in Systems Thinking, so if it’s on your list, it’s a great time to read it.

-📖 More to come April 2021 when I finish this module.
-But immediately, I thought of one of my other favorite business fiction reads, The Five Dysfunctions of a Team.
+📖 For leadership I immediately thought of one of my other favorite business fiction reads, The Five Dysfunctions of a Team.
 (Yes if you haven’t caught a theme here, I am a sucker for the easy-reading educational business-fiction genre.)

 Marketing & Pricing